Neikon/Fox11/readme.md

 - Comment `@importurl('components/mica_support.css');` from `userChrome.css`

 > Test it in Win11
-> Test it in Manjaro KDE(maybe need ForceBlur in kwin scripts)
+> Test it in Manjaro KDE(maybe need ForceBlur in kwin scripts) [Firefox 117 broke transparencies in linux (tabbar border is not transparent).
+Fix WIP]

 > Thanks you to [Firefox-csshacks](https://mrotherguy.github.io/firefox-csshacks/?file=) for features code.